Skip to content

 No one likes to be rejected, so you’ll want to make sure you’re as prepared as possible to boost your chances of mortgage approval:

-• Save enough for a decent deposit – the larger your deposit, the more chance you’ll have of securing a good mortgage deal with a better rate of interest.
+• Save enough for a decent deposit – the larger your deposit, the more chance you’ll have of securing a good mortgage deal with a lower rate of interest

-• Choose your property wisely – mortgage lenders can be prickly when it comes to non-standard homes, and flats with leasehold issues that may be difficult to sell on.
+• Choose your property wisely – mortgage lenders can be reluctant to lend on non-standard homes and flats with leasehold issues

 • Be careful with debt – ideally, try to pay off large outstanding debts.
-Avoid applying for any type of credit just before you apply for a mortgage.
+Avoid applying for any type of credit just before you apply for a mortgage as it could impact your credit score and chances of being accepted for a mortgage.

 Find out more ways to maximise your chances of mortgage approval.